The mbsts package: Multivariate Bayesian Structural Time Series Models in R: Preparation and the tsc.setting function

 \section{Preparation and the \code{tsc.setting} function}

-In this section, we illustrate the prior distribution setup with the MBSTS model by providing only necessary concepts and formula to understand and use the algorithm, through the \code{simdata} dataset in the \textbf{msbts} package.
-The R script (\code{illustration.example.R}) used in the illustration example is covered in the supplement of this paper. \begin{example} R> #Two target series R> Y<-as.matrix(simdata[,1:2]) R> #Sixteen candidate predictors R> X.star<-as.matrix(simdata[,3:18]) R> R> #split dataset into training set and test set R> n=dim(Y)[1] R> ntrain=n-5 R> Ytrain<-Y[1:ntrain,] R> Xtrain<-X.star[1:ntrain,] R> Ytest<-Y[(ntrain+1):n,] R> Xtest<-X.star[(ntrain+1):n,] \end{example}
+In this section, we illustrate the prior distribution setup with the MBSTS model by providing only necessary concepts and formula to understand and use the algorithm.
+The R script used in the illustration example is covered in the supplement of this paper (\code{illustration.example.R}). \begin{example} R> #Two target series R> Y<-as.matrix(data[,1:m]) R> #Sixteen candidate predictors R> X.star.single<-as.matrix(data[,(m+1):dim(data)[2]]) R> X.star<-cbind(X.star.single, X.star.single) R> R> #split dataset into training set and test set R> n=dim(Y)[1] R> ntrain=n-5 R> Ytrain<-Y[1:ntrain,] R> Xtrain<-X.star[1:ntrain,] R> Ytest<-Y[(ntrain+1):n,] R> Xtest<-X.star[(ntrain+1):n,] \end{example}

-Generation of the initial time series components in the \textbf{msbts} package is through the \code{tsc.setting} function.
-The other input parameters of the \code{tsc.setting} function are the following: The trend inclusion parameter \code{mu} and the learning rate parameter \code{rho} for the trend component; The seasonality parameter \code{S} for the seasonal component; The damping factor parameter \code{vrho} and the frequency parameter \code{lambda} for the cycle component. \begin{example} R> #Specify time series components R> STmodel<-tsc.setting(Ytrain,mu=c(1,1),rho=c(0.6,0.8),S=c(12,0), + vrho=c(0,0.99),lambda=c(0,pi/50)) \end{example} The \code{tsc.setting} function is built upon the `SSModel' function in the state-of-the-art package \pkg{KFAS} in \citep{helske2016kfas} and the output of the \code{tsc.setting} function is an object of `SSModel' class. \begin{example} R> class(STmodel) [1] "SSModel" \end{example}
+Generation of the initial time series components in the \textbf{mbsts} package is through the \code{tsc.setting} function.
+The other input parameters of the \code{tsc.setting} function are the following: The trend inclusion parameter \code{mu} and the learning rate parameter \code{rho} for the trend component; The seasonality parameter \code{S} for the seasonal component; The damping factor parameter \code{vrho} and the frequency parameter \code{lambda} for the cycle component. \begin{example} R> #Specify time series components R> STmodel<-tsc.setting(Ytrain,mu=c(1,1),rho=c(0.06,0.08),S=c(100,0), + vrho=c(0,0.99),lambda=c(0,pi/100)) \end{example} The \code{tsc.setting} function is built upon the `SSModel' function in the state-of-the-art package \pkg{KFAS} in \citep{helske2016kfas} and the output of the \code{tsc.setting} function is an object of `SSModel' class. \begin{example} R> class(STmodel) [1] "SSModel" \end{example}